NAME

 values of the input raster that fall within that zone.

-represent the median and interquartile range (IQR) of the input layer.
-Note
+the median and interquartile range (IQR) of the input layer.
+Note that

-that all values of the input raster (within the region's extent)
+all values of the input raster (within the region's extent) are used to

-are used to compute the median and IQR.
-If the zones of the zonal map
+compute the median and IQR.
+If the zones of the zonal map cover only

-cover only part of the region, the user can mask out the non-covered
+part of the region, the user can mask out the non-covered parts of the

-parts of the input map first by means of r.mask.
-That will result in
+input map first by means of r.mask.
+That will result in an IQR

-an IQR and median representing the values that fall within the zones of
+and median representing the values that fall within the zones of the

 By default, the resulting plot is displayed on screen.
 However, the

-The format is determined by the extension given by the user.
-So, if
+format is determined by the extension given by the user.
+So, if output

-more than range ✕ the IQR from the box.
+than range ✕ the IQR from the box.
+By default, a

-By default, a range of 1.5 is used, but the user can change
+range of 1.5 is used, but the user can change this.

 By default, outliers are not included in the plot.
-Set the o flag
+Set the -o

-to include them in the plot.
-To also create a point vector map with the
+flag to include them in the plot.
+To also create a point vector map

-locations of the outliers, the user needs to provide the name of the
+with the locations of the outliers, the user needs to provide the name

 There are a few layout options, including the option to rotate the